SysPoe/train-wiki/docs/Train-Spotting/Best-Lines.md

 ## Beenleigh / Ferny Grove

-NGRs are prohibited on Ferny Grove line because Gathorne Station is so curved that the guard who has to positioned at the back on NGRs can't see all the way around the platform.
-Because Beenleigh is Ferny Grove's pair, it does not get NGRs either.
+The NGR trains are not able to run on the Ferny Grove line at all, as they leave a large gap between the train and platform at some stations, meaning passengers cannot board safely and, at Newmarket and Keperra, the platforms are too short to accommodate the NGR trains at all.
+Due to these issues—and the pairing of the Ferny Grove and Beenleigh lines—it means the NGR trains also do not run on the Beenleigh line as part of the regular timetable<sup>\[1\]</sup>.
 Thus, mostly IMUs / SMUs will appear on the line, with EMUs sometimes on Ferny Grove.

 ## Redcliffe Peninsula / Springfield Line: